strawmelonjuice/strawmelonjuice/README.md

 <h align = "left"><img src = "https://komarev.com/ghpvc/?username=strawmelonjuice" alt = "Profile Views" /></h><br>

 I delete a lot of repos in my cleanup drifts, so that's why my repos arent peaking to 100 yet lol  (also i have pro just to keep all my embarassing little projects hidden from yall)

+WebDev is a great means of instant gratification \:\)

 ### Hi there 👋